 Julia Bennett (USA), BA Photography, Camberwell College of Arts, UAL Deans' Awards for Study Abroad Spring 2015

-UAL Deans' Awards for Study Abroad reward outstanding students who have been accepted onto the Study Abroad programmes at UAL.
+UAL Study Abroad makes four awards of £1,500 each academic year, to support outstanding students who have been accepted onto a Study Abroad programme at any of our six Colleges.

 Scholarship of £500 open to all Study Abroad students at UAL.

 BUTEX (British Transatlantic Exchange Association) awards a number of scholarships to students studying abroad for either a semester, term or for a whole academic year.
 The value of each scholarship is £500.

 - You must have been offered a study abroad or exchange place which is not eligible for an ERASMUS grant

 - Your study abroad or exchange placement must be for the UK academic year 2016 / 2017 (i.e. your studies should fall between September 2016 and August 2017)

 - Your place must be for a minimum of one semester / term

 Open to students currently studying in the US, the purpose of the scholarship is to provide a deserving study abroad student with financial support to pursue academic study in the United Kingdom.

 The merit-based scholarship will be awarded to the applicant who demonstrates an understanding and appreciation of the value of an international educational experience and who agrees to share with AASAP/UK members the ways in which the scholarship has helped to fulfil their academic and personal ambitions.
 The award will be £500 for a semester or term abroad, or £1000 for a full year.